-With plenty of rides, fun games, and all that carnival food, a theme park is basically a one-stop-shop for coed bachelor party fun.
+With plenty of rides, fun games, and all that fried food, a theme park is basically a one-stop shop for joint bachelor/bachelorette party fun.
 You can either incorporate this into a road trip or hit up a local park for a full day of excitement.
 Everyone can let their inner kid run wild while celebrating the coolest couple they know.

 If you haven't quite gotten your sea legs, a day at the beach is just as great.
 Have the crew meet at a local beach, or plan a destination trip, and enjoy some laid-back sun, sand, and surf.
 Pack a picnic and play volleyball during the day, then build a fire as the sun wanes and share laughs and beers by the campfire.
 If you want to add a bit more of a party atmosphere, you can kick things up a notch at a beach club.

 The general party rule of thumb is to add water and they will come, right?
 So why not up the ante and take this bach bash to the sea?
 Charter a yacht or boat and enjoy a day with your squad on whichever body of water you prefer.
 You can choose to have it be an intimate affair with your besties or join a full-fledged floating festival like Yacht Week, Catalina Island, or Lake Havasu.

 Throw a Pool Party